Linzer torte

 - Lightly cream the sugar and butter with a flat beater

-- Add the eggs and lightly mix through
+- Add in the eggs in 1/3 portions and lightly mix through

-- Blend the hazelnut meal, sweet crumb (ensure this is finely ground ),flour, cinnamon, cloves,and sifted Bicarbonate of Soda
+- In a Separate bowl blend the hazelnut meal, sweet crumb (ensure this is finely ground ),flour, cinnamon, cloves,and sifted Bicarbonate of Soda

-- Mix in the dry ingredient blend with the egg mixture
+- Add in the dry ingredient and blend with the egg mixture

 - Cover and refrigerate for 30 minutes

-- Roll out with a light flour of the bench to 4 mm thick
+- Roll out on the bench to 4 mm thick dusting lightly with flour

-- Line the baking tray and place a sheet of baking paper over the tray for the cake ring
+- Line the baking tray with baking paper and place a cake ring over the top

 - Roll a thin sausage of dough and place around the inside of the cake ring

-- Mix the jam and spread over the base around 2/3mm
+- Mix the jam to ensure there are no lumps and spread over the base of the cake around 2/3mm thick

-- Cut long strips and lattice them on a board to place on the jam in one piece.
+- Cut long strips 3mm wide and lattice them on a board to place on the jam in one piece.

 - if it is too soft freeze for 30 minutes to manage the lattice work

-- Use a fork and press down around the outer rim.
+- Once you have the lattice in place ,Using a fork press down around the outer rim.

 - Using a fork mix an egg in a bowl and mix with a little water